cnobles/iGUIDE/README.md

 #### Configuration Files - Configs
 Configuration files, or configs for short, contain both run-related and pipeline-related information.
 This is by design, for reproducibility it is easiest to have what was processed and how it was processed in the same location.
 There should be one config file for each sequencing run to be processed.
 Below is a brief summary of how to 'configure' your config file to your specific run.

 Config files need to be named in the format '{RunName}.config.yml', where {RunName} is a parameter set within the config file for the run.
-For example, the default run configuration file is named 'default.config.yml', so the run name is 'default'.
+For example, the default run configuration file is named 'simulation.config.yml', so the run name is 'simulation'.

 Config files can be deposited anywhere in the users directory, but a dediacted directory has been included in the release of iGUIDE.
 For convienence, config files can be placed in iGUIDE/configs/.